-- I can sing in harmony with increasing confidence. - I can perform parts from memory. - I can take the lead in a performance. - I can evaluate how the venue, occasion and purpose affects the way a piece of music is created. - I can analyse features within different pieces of music.
+- I can sing in harmony confidently and accurately. - I can perform parts from memory. - I can take the lead in a performance. - I can use a variety of different musical devices in my composition (including melody, rhythms and chords). - I can evaluate how the venue, occasion and purpose affects the way a piece of music is created. - I can analyse features within different pieces of music. - I can compare and contrast the impact that different composers from different times have had on people of that time.